Board of Directors

 All directors are regularly updated on relevant industry and company issues.
 This may include visits to Telecom operations, and briefings from key executives and industry experts.
 From time to time the board may also undertake educational trips to receive briefings from companies in relevant industries.
 There is an ongoing programme of presentations to the board by all business units.
 The board expects all directors to undertake continuous education so that they may appropriately and effectively perform their duties.

-Board evaluations are undertaken annually to seek director and executive feedback on a range of matters relating to board performance, including its role and composition, and engagement with management, shareholders and stakeholders.
+Board evaluations are undertaken annually to seek director and leadership team feedback on a range of matters relating to board performance, including its role and composition, and engagement with management, shareholders and stakeholders.
 The collective results of the evaluation are then reported to the board by the chairman and discussed with directors.
-As the majority of the board was newly appointed in December 2011, no such board evaluation took place in FY12.
+The last board evaluation survey was undertaken in May 2013.
 It is the role of the chairman to regularly address various issues with directors, including individual performance.
 The board also undertakes regular discussion on governance and performance issues, and annually reviews its own performance as a whole against the board charter and each committee against its charter.

 The Human Resources and Compensation Committee reviews the performance of the CEO.
 The formal annual review process is usually conducted in August in respect of the immediately preceding financial year.
 This evaluation carried out is undertaken using criteria set by the committee, and approved by the board that include the performance of the business, the accomplishment of strategic and operational objectives, and other non-quantitative objectives agreed at the beginning of each year.
 The committee recommends a performance outcome to the board for approval.
 The committee periodically reviews the CEO's key performance objectives to ensure they are an appropriate measure of the CEO's performance.
 For further details of the employment arrangements relating to the CEO, see CEO remuneration.